Redirecting America’s Bread Spend

 What if every Christian in America did this?

 Americans spend over $30 billion on bread every year.
 The average household spends $312/year.
 Nearly all of it flows to corporations and commercial bakeries.
-What if even a small fraction flowed back to local churches instead?
+What if even a small fraction flowed back to local churches instead to fund their mission in Christ?

 With 230 million Christians and 380,000 churches in America, the potential is staggering.
+And so we are on a mission to bring this transformation to Church across America.
 This is Our Daily Bread.

 The National Opportunity